github/docs/README.md

 ## READMEs

-In addition to the README you're reading right now, this repo includes other READMEs that describe the purpose of each subdirectory in more detail:
+In addition to the README you're reading right now, this project includes other READMEs that describe the purpose of each subdirectory in more detail:

 - [content/README.md](content/README.md)
 - [content/graphql/README.md](content/graphql/README.md)